 Ready to get started?
 Learn about the steps to launch an ECHO hub.

 The Alzheimer's Association ECHO program offers evidence-based dementia care training courses for professionals.
-Primary care practices and professional care providers can build their expertise and become leaders in dementia care.
+Primary care practices, professional care providers, and public health professionals can build their expertise and become leaders in dementia care.

 This course for health systems and medical professionals focuses on diagnosis, management and care.